bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Trakhtenbrot/">Boris Trakhtenbrot</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Obi/">Gilbert de Beauregard Robinson</a>
-: A Canadian mathematician best known for his work on combinatorics and the representation theory of the symmetric groups.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gale/">Florence Nightingale David</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Obi/">Chike Edozien Umezei Obi</a>
+: A Nigerian mathematician and politician.
+He was the first Nigerian to hold a doctorate in mathematics.
+His research was on non-linear ordinary differential equations.

+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gale/">David Gale</a>
+: An American mathematician and economist who worked in mathematical economics, game theory, and convex analysis.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Luchins/">Edith Hirsch Luchins</a>